attiqrehman1991/Android-Template-Activity-with-MVP-and-Repository-Pattern/README.md

 The `templates` folder contains these templates:

-* [MVPActivity]: creates an android activity creates MVPActivity
+* [MVPActivity]: creates an android activity creates MVPActivity with Repositary layer
 * [MVPLoginActivity]: creates an android activity creates MVPActivity for LoginScreen